microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0-beta/Get-MgUserDriveItemListItemDriveItemContent.md

 # Get-MgUserDriveItemListItemDriveItemContent

 ## SYNOPSIS
-Get content for the navigation property driveItem from users
+The content stream, if the item represents a file.

 ## SYNTAX